paulswithers/domino_todo/README.md

 Sample iPad UI for ToDo application delivered with XPages Extension Library, inspired by [Collabsphere 2019 Beauty Contest](https://collabsphere.org/ug/collabsphere2019.nsf/contest.html).

 To see the Nomad UI in Notes Client, preview the Mobile frameset.

+To follow the tutorial for developing the application, see the [Documentation](https://paulswithers.github.io/domino_todo/index)